Ultimaker/Cura/docs/scene/tools.md

 ![Rotate Tool](images/rotate_tool.jpg)

 The RotateTool contains the RotateToolHandle, which draws the donuts (tori) and arrow handles on the selected object(s).
-The RotateTool generates RotateOperations whenever the object is rotated.
+The RotateTool generates RotateOperations whenever the object is rotated or if a face is selected to be laid flat on the build plate.
+It also contains the `layFlat()` action, which generates the [LayFlatOperation](operations.md#layflatoperation).

 ### MirrorTool